MetroModelingServices/metro_mce/README.md

 The MCE toolkit consists of three core tools:
   - Benefits calculator - calculates monetized benefits of transportation projects
   - Project costing workbook - calculates total project costs by type and Net Present Value
-  - Visuals workbook - takes as input the benefits and costs, calculates BC ratios, and summaries the results in various forms
+  - Visuals workbook - takes as input the benefits and costs, calculates B/C ratios, and summarizes and visualizes the results

 # Benefits Calculator